The Blade mCP in all its versions (X, BL, & S) stands for micro collective pitch.

-I figured the Trex 250 may as well be included in the photo since I reference it often in this review comparing the mCP to it numerous times but since getting the 130X - it's a better apples to apples comparison (at least with the BL version).
+I figured the Trex 250 may as well be included in the photo since I reference it often in this review comparing the mCP to it numerous times.

 The short answer - very well...
-It really was a treat to fly something this tiny that flew just like the larger collective pitch stuff and it felt so stable in both fast flight and while hovering.
+It really is a treat to fly something this tiny that is so stable in both fast flight and while hovering.

 As I mentioned, it really reminded me of flying my Trex 250 or even more so, my friends 250 3G but with much less power.
 There are some issues however.

 For learning how to fly a collective pitch RC helicopter up to general type flying, it's superb and I know lot of first time collective pitch pilots who have successfully learned the basics very well on the mCP.

 It's still my opinion that a larger 450 makes a better trainer when setup as such; but if your budget doesn't allow that or you really want to learn inside your home, the mCP S is a solid choice.
 What I am most impressed with is how well it hovers in ground effect and that is the key to learning to fly collective pitch on the Blade mCP S.

 For those of you with other small micros such as the mSR or 120 S you know how the rotor wash pushes them all over the place when close to the ground rendering control all but impossible - you have to be a good foot or two in the air with those birds before they settle down... right?

 It is able to perform ground movement and low hovering exercises with a set of micro training gear about as well as a 250 size heli (again why I keep coming back to that Trex 250 comparison).